lfn-cnti/bestpractices/cbpps/0003-exceptions.md

 journey, and we expect end users to start with little compliance and improve over time.

-Compliance is most useful when users, auditors and so on can identify exactly _how_ and _why_ you are compliant.
+Compliance is most useful when users, auditors, and other interested parties can identify exactly _how_ and _why_ you are compliant.
 If they test your compliance, and their tests flag problems, they can see that this is intentional, and they can find out why compliance is not possible.
 They can see why you